1700 Bassett Street, #1018, Denver, CO 80202 Denver is a great city, full of fun things to do and...

 Are you getting ready to shop for your first house?
+Thinking about becoming a first-time homebuyer?
 Do you have questions or concerns about how to navigate the home buying process?
 Our First-Time Home Buyers Guide will help you sort out all the elements of the home buying experience.

-There is a lot to consider when home shopping.
+There is a lot to consider when starting the home buying process.
 It's easy to make mistakes if you aren't familiar with the process.

-We've put together a list of some common first-time buyer mistakes, and how you can avoid making them.
+We've put together a list of 7 major mistakes first-time home buyers make and how you can avoid making them.

-Staging is the careful placement of furniture and decor to make a home appear more spacious and attractive to buyers.
+Staging is the careful placement of furniture and fine-tuning the home decor to make the residence appear more spacious and attractive to buyers.
 It's a highly effective technique -- it makes it easier for buyers to picture themselves living in a home when it's nicely furnished.

 Buying a home is a big decision, and it's important to choose carefully.
 However, there is a difference between being selective and being downright indecisive.